lillycat332/mononotes/README.md

 # mononotes
-Mononotes is a markdown notetaking app for macOS
+Mononotes is a markdown notetaking/editor app for macOS

 ## Advantages
 - It isn't Electron (though it does embed monaco editor)